Test Ton Verre® anti-GHB and Ketamine bracelets and cards: the discreet and powerful weapon against date rape drugs

 No. Test Ton Verre® bracelets and cards target GHB and ketamine.
 They do not detect all substances that may be involved in chemical submission, such as certain medications, benzodiazepines, sedatives, antihistamines, opioids, or other drugs.

-Does a negative test guarantee that a drink is safe?
+Does a negative test guarantee a drink is safe?

 How long does it take to get a result?

-The color reaction can appear within 1 to 3 minutes if GHB or ketamine is potentially present, depending on the usage conditions and the drink tested.
+The color reaction can appear within 1 to 3 minutes if GHB or ketamine is potentially present, depending on the usage conditions and the tested drink.
 Always follow the instructions provided with the product.

 Who are these devices for?

-They are intended for individuals, students, travelers, associations, bars, clubs, nightclubs, festivals, communities, BDE, schools or universities, event organizers, and organizations involved in preventing violence and chemical submission.
+They are intended for individuals, students, travelers, associations, bars, clubs, discos, festivals, communities, BDE, schools or universities, event organizers, and organizations involved in preventing violence and chemical submission.

 What to do if a drink seems suspicious?